-The income tax expenses/(benefit) for the year comprise current income tax expense/ (benefit), research and development claim and deferred tax expenses/(benefit).
+The income tax expenses/(benefit) for the year comprise current income tax expense/ (benefit) and deferred tax expenses/(benefit).

-Current income tax expenses charged to the profit or loss is the tax payable on taxable income calculated using applicable income tax rates enacted, or substantially enacted, as at the end of the reporting period together with the research and development claim submitted for the reporting period.
+Current income tax expenses charged to the profit or loss is the tax payable on taxable income calculated using applicable income tax rates enacted, or substantially enacted, as at the end of the reporting period.
 Current tax liabilities/assets are therefore measured at the amounts expected to be paid to /recovered from the relevant taxation authority.